Home Tips Can You Bring Chocolate on a Plane? Everything You Need to Know

 2. Avoid Sticky or Soft Candy: Sticky or soft candies, like gummies or taffy, may be considered gels by the TSA.
 If you can’t resist these treats, ensure they are individually wrapped and remain solid.

-Q1: Can you bring chocolate on a plane?
+Can I bring chocolate on a plane?

 Disclaimer: Indian Eagle claims no credit for the images featured on its blog site.
 All the visual content is copyrighted to its respective owners only.
 We mention the source name of the image whenever possible and found.
 However, if we miss acknowledging the owner’s source, please contact us.
 In case, owners don’t want us to use their images, we will remove them promptly.
 We believe in providing proper attribution to the original author, artist, and photographer.